 Ant-Man stars Paul Rudd, Michael Douglas, Evangeline Lilly, and Corey Stoll.
 It's directed by Peyton Reed.
 This still seems like the odd film of the batch, but we're looking forward to seeing what's in store.
-We took a closer look at how Ant-Man might benefit from being a standalone movie right here.
+Here's the official synopsis:

 May 6th, 2016: Captain America: Civil War

 Robert Downey Jr. is joining up with Captain America 3 in order to bring the Marvel Cinematic Universe to the brink of Civil War.
 Joe and Anthony Russo are back as directors, with Christopher Markus and Stephen McFeely writing.
-We took a closer look at the impact Captain America: Civil War will have on the Marvel Cinematic Universe right here.
+There's an official synopsis for this one, too:

 November 4th, 2016, Doctor Strange